random-geek/MapEditr/Manual.md

 **Tip:** Overlay will be significantly faster if no offset is used, as mapblocks can be copied verbatim.

+### replaceininv

+Usage: `replaceininv [--deletemeta] [--node <node>] [--p1 x y z] [--p2 x y z] [--invert] <item> <new_item>`

+Replace a certain item with another in node inventories.
+To delete items instead of replacing them, use "Empty" (with a capital E) for `replacename`.

+Arguments:

+- `item`: Name of item to replace
+- `new_item`: Name of new item to replace with
+- `--deletemeta`: Delete metadata of replaced items.
+If not specified, any item metadata will remain unchanged.
+- `--node`: Name of node to to replace in.
+If not specified, the item will be replaced in all node inventories.
+- `--p1, --p2`: Area in which to search for nodes.
+If not specified, items will be replaced across the entire map.
+- `--invert`: Only search for nodes *outside* the given area.

+**Tip:** To only delete metadata without replacing the nodes, use the `--deletemeta` flag, and make `new_item` the same as `item`.

 ### replacenodes

 Usage: `replacenodes [--p1 x y z] [--p2 x y z] [--invert] <node> <new_node>`